 Specified Charitable Activities

 Over the next year, municipal governments in the Greater Golden Horseshoe (GGH) will complete their Municipal Comprehensive Reviews (MCR) to update their growth management plans to 2051.
-Compliance with policies in the updated Greenbelt (2017) and Growth Plans (2019) will be integrated into and guide these plans. the Provincial Government is considering expanding the Greenbelt to protect the Paris-Galt Moraine and river valleys.
+Compliance with policies in the updated Greenbelt (2017) and Growth Plans (2019) will be integrated into and guide these plans.
+The Provincial Government is considering expanding the Greenbelt to protect the Paris-Galt Moraine and river valleys.
 The Moraine extends throughout this region along with the Grand River.
 Grand River Environmental Network (GREN) will engage its members and the additional community stakeholders to work towards these goals.
 The Provincial Government is also continuing to consider proposals to grow the Greenbelt to protect significant water resources and understand additional protection needs and opportunities related to farmland and natural heritage in the region.

 The project will promote the benefits of the Greenbelt to ensure they are well understood but also work collaboratively with community stakeholders to bridge differences and focus on positive outcomes for the region.